latuyetmai/portfolio/_posts/2021-09-10-KNN Classification.markdown

 ## Summary

-We have accomplished the following tasks in this blog:
+We have accomplished the following tasks in this post:
 * How to use KNN for images classification.
 * How to fine tune the k-number hyperparameter for our model
 * Finding what should be the decent training size to use and answer the question should we obtain more data for our model.